As an Amazon Associate I earn from qualifying purchases.

 Carne seca, machaca, cecina, tasajo… all these names for Mexican dried meat had me all balled up, confused.
 I did a lot of reading and a fair amount of asking in both English and my broken Spanish, but I finally managed to navigate my way through the ins and outs of Mexican jerky.

 Let’s set aside cecina and tasajo for the moment, as they are hybrid jerkies that aren’t supposed to be dried hard.
 Carne seca, literally dried meat in Spanish, is.
 It’s Mexican jerky.
-(Incidentally, you make machaca from carne seca, but that’s another post.)
+(Incidentally, you make machaca from carne seca.)

 So how to make carne seca at home?
 Couldn’t be easier.
 It’s sliced meat, salt, spices, and one of the following: blazing sun, a dehydrator, or a smoker.